 Next, we will look at some armpit fat exercises that get quick results.

-If you don’t have any equipment, Push-Ups and Lateral Plank Walks are two of the best exercises you can do to reduce armpit fat.
-Three of my favorite armpit fat exercises done with hand weights are Dumbbell Presses, Incline Dumbbell Flyes, and Bent-Over Reverse Flyes.
-You will find instructions for all of these exercises further down on this page.
+Three of my favorite armpit fat exercises utilizing hand weights are Dumbbell Presses, Incline Dumbbell Flyes, and Bent-Over Reverse Flyes.
+You will find instructions for these further down on this page.

-To ensure that your exercise routine is both effective and time-efficient, exercise three times a week on non-consecutive days.
+To ensure that your exercise routine is effective and time-efficient, exercise three times a week on non-consecutive days.

 THE EXERCISES